mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-04-java-8-list-to-map.md

 </pre>

-and then the object itself as value, so it&#8217;s just an identity function:
+and then the object itself as value, so it's just an identity function:

 <pre class="lang:default decode:true">//Given a person, we want as value the person itself
 person -&gt; person